D-Jaden/Neofetch-custom-config/README.md

 # Neofetch-custom-config
-Yes I know neofetch is old, however it is still one of the best packages for showcasing your system.
+-Yes I know neofetch is old, however it is still one of the best packages for showcasing your system.

-Navigate to the neofetch folder and you'll find config.conf Make the required changes and dont forget to save
+## Table of Contents
+- [Installation]
+- [Usage]

+## Installation In Ubuntu
+- sudo apt install neofetch

+## Usage
+- --help	(Shows help message)
+- --version	(Displays version info)
+- --config	(Specifies a custom config file)